 Minor in Biblical Studies.
 The Biblical Studies Minor is comprised of 18 semester credit hours.

 Students successfully completing the Biblical Studies minor will:

-- 1) know the flow of biblical history including major persons and events; - 2) understand and explain key doctrines of Scripture;
+- 1) know the flow of biblical history including major persons and events; - explain key doctrines of Scripture; - 3) demonstrate a fundamental understanding of how to interpret the Bible.